espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 3. `idf.espIdfPath` (or `idf.espIdfPathWin` in Windows) is used to store ESP-IDF directory path within our extension.
 We override Visual Studio Code process IDF_PATH if this value is available. **This doesn't modify your system environment outside Visual Studio Code.**
 4. `idf.pythonBinPath` (or `idf.espIdfPathWin` in Windows) is used to executed python scripts within the extension.
 In **ESP-IDF: Configure ESP-IDF extension** we first select a system-wide python executable from which to create a python virtual environment and we save the executable from this virtual environment in `idf.pythonBinPath`.
 All required python packages by ESP-IDF are installed in this virtual environment, if using **ESP-IDF: Configure ESP-IDF extension**

-> **Note**: From Visual Studio Code extension context, we can't modify your system PATH or any other environment variable.
-We do override the current Visual Studio Code process environment variables which might collide with other extension you might have installed.
+> **NOTE**: From Visual Studio Code extension context, we can't modify your system PATH or any other environment variable.
+We use a modified process environment in all of this extension tasks and child processes which should not affect any other system process or extension.
 Please review the content of `idf.customExtraPaths` and `idf.customExtraVars` in case you have issues with other extensions.

 ### Board/ Chip Specific Settings